asadhasanalvi/mianwali-today/README.md

 ## COVID-19 Tracker

-During the pandemic, Mianwali Today provided the district’s only COVID-19 case tracker, updated daily using verified district health data.
+During the pandemic, Mianwali Today provided the district’s only COVID-19 case tracker, updated daily using verified district health data (source: District Headquaters Hospital, Mianwali)
 (Archived copy not available; see testimonials and press releases for user impact.)

 ---